The Swamp Critters of Lost Lagoon: Music

 Each half-hour episode contains four to six songs, ranging from blues and Dixieland jazz to pop and classical and country music.
 For the first two seasons, over 100 songs were written.
 According to Goldsboro, "it's music that's on a children's show but it's not children's music.
 I've never understood talking down to kids and treating them like they're imbeciles.
 Several shows do that."

 Animatronics

-Each of the main characters' costume heads contains over $20,000 worth of animatronics, which are used to control their facial expressions and mouth movements.
+Each of the main characters' costume heads contains over $20,000 worth of animatronics, which are used to control their eye blinks, and mouth movements.
+Credited as "Crittertronics Servos" by Hawes Corporation.